drgimatt/cypressTest/README.md

 - Check if user is able to login with correct credentials
 - Check if user is not able to login with incorrect credentials
+- Check if user is able to add items to cart
+- Check if user is able to checkout with items on cart

 ## Getting Started